rrabinovitch/enigma/README.md

 # Enigma
 Turing Mod1 final solo project - specs [here](https://backend.turing.io/module1/projects/enigma/index)

-This was project encrypts and decrypts messages via the command line.
+This CLI app encrypts and decrypts messages via the command line.
 These functions are executed using a shift (consisting of a key and an offset), which determines how many indexes each letter should be shifted.
 When given an encryption command with a key and offset, the program will generate the shift based on those inputs; and when not provided with those inputs, they will be generated automatically by the program.
 Decryption requires a key and date in order to identify the shift and decode the message.

 This project is the culmination of my learnings from Mod1 of the Turing School of Software & Design Backend Program.
 It demonstrates proficiency with:
 * OOP Principles: